ftrackhq/ftrack-connect-maya/doc/using/launching.rst

 Launching
 *********

-The primary way of launchingMaya with the ftrack integration is to download and use the
+The primary way of launching Maya with the ftrack integration is to download and use the
 :ref:`ftrack Connect package <using/installing_ftrack_connect_package>`.